 POST is that

-PUT is idempotent: calling it once or several times successively has the same effect (that is no side effect), where successive identical
+PUT is idempotent: calling it once or several times successively has the same effect (that is no side effect), whereas successive identical

-POST may have additional effects, like passing an order several times.
+POST requests may have additional effects, akin to placing an order several times.

 PUT /new.html HTTP/1.1